November 2009 International Criminal Court judges election: Minimum voting requirements

 Minimum voting requirements governed part of the election.
-This was to ensure that article 36(8)(a) cited above is fulfilled.
-For this election, the following minimum voting requirements existed; they were to be adjusted once the election was underway.
+This was to ensure that article 36(8)(a) cited above was fulfilled.
+For this election, the following initial minimum voting requirements applied.

 Regarding the List A or B requirement, there was no minimum voting requirement.

-Regarding the regional criteria, there was a voting requirement for one judge from the Asian States and one judge from the Latin American and Caribbean States.
+Regarding the regional criteria, the original announcement specified voting requirements for one judge from the Asian States and one judge from the Latin American and Caribbean States.

+The original calculations were based on 16 Eastern European States Parties and two judges from that region remaining in office, resulting in no Eastern European voting requirement.
+The Czech Republic's ratification increased the number of States Parties from the region to 17 before the election.
+Under paragraph 20(b) of the 2004 resolution, this increased the target for representation from the Eastern European States from two judges to three, creating a minimum voting requirement for one judge from that region.
+The extension notices anticipated this election-day composition.

 Regarding the gender criteria, there was no minimum voting requirement.

-The regional and gender criteria were to be adjusted even before the election depending on the number of candidates.
-Paragraph 20(b) of the ASP resolution that governed the elections states that if there are less than double the number of candidates required for each region, the minimum voting requirement shall be a (rounded-up) half of the number of candidates; except when there is only one candidate which results in no voting requirement.
+The regional and gender criteria are adjusted even before the election depending on the number of candidates.
+Paragraph 20(b) of the 2004 resolution states that if there are less than double the number of candidates required for each region, the minimum voting requirement shall be a (rounded-up) half of the number of candidates; except when there is only one candidate, which results in no voting requirement.
 Furthermore, if the number of candidates of one gender is less than ten, then the minimum voting requirement shall not exceed a certain number depending on the number of candidates.

-The regional and gender criteria could have been dropped either if they were not (jointly) possible any more, or if after four ballots not all seats were filled.
+The regional and gender criteria are dropped either if they can no longer be (jointly) fulfilled, or if after four ballots not all seats are filled.

-The voting requirements were as follows:
+The initial voting requirements were as follows: